wp-plugins/emma-emarketing-plugin/README.txt

    Once you've configured the plugin, and entered your account ID, Private and Public API keys, navigate from the Dashboard to Settings -> Emma for Wordpress.
 Under the “Account information” tab there is a dropdown menu under “Add New Members to Group.”
 From here, you can select the group to which new members should be added.

+3. Can I set up an automated workflow using my WordPress form?

+   You sure can.
+You can have an email send when:

+       1. someone subscribes to a specific group from a specific signup form (both configured on the WordPress side)

+	   2. someone subscribes to a specific group from any signup form (also both configured on the WordPress side)

+	   3. someone subscribes to any group from any signup form

+	Scenarios that won't work are when:

+	   1. no group is specified in your WordPress plugin (that field isn't required, though we recommend specifying a group so your contacts are added where you can easily send to them)

+	   2. you don't have any groups in your account (which won't allow you to activate the plugin)

 == Upgrade Notice ==

-2. This Plugin requires Wordpress version 3.0 and above
+1. This Plugin requires Wordpress version 3.0 and above
-3. This Plugin requires PHP version 5.2.6, as it uses json_encode with integers in the Emma_API class
+2. This Plugin requires PHP version 5.2.6, as it uses json_encode with integers in the Emma_API class

 == Changelog ==

+= 1.2.0 =
+* Added 'Advanced Settings' tab that allows a tracking pixel to be loaded upon successful submission.
+* Made the Signup ID an optional parameter.
+* Cleaned up some PHP Notices.
+* Updates to documentation.

 = 1.1.2 =
 * Fixed bug that was causing automation to fail in some instances.